Pablo Escobar was the world’s most famous drug lord. What can he teach you about starting a writing business?

 Likewise, when starting a writing business you don’t need to do everything yourself.

-You CAN’T do it all yourself.
+In fact, you probably can’t do it all yourself.

 There are certain activities ONLY YOU can do to grow your freelance writing business.